arbor-sim/arbor/doc/contrib/index.rst

 -  `Discussions <https://github.com/arbor-sim/arbor/discussions>`__.
 Any
    questions or remarks regarding using Arbor for your research are welcome.
--  `Slack <https://mcnest.slack.com>`__.
-If you’re interested in developing Arbor itself, you can visit our Slack.
+-  `Gitter <https://gitter.im/arbor-sim/community>`__.
+If you’re interested in developing Arbor itself, get in touch on Gitter.
 -  `Email <mailto:contact@arbor-sim.org>`__.